kwazunine/ActiveDirectoryDHCPNATPowerShellSrcript/README.md

 <p align="center">
 Setup DHCP Server:  <br/>
 The DHCP Server will automatically assign IP addresses to client machines on the internal virtual network from a range of IP addresses defined in the DHCP pool. <br/>
-1. Open the 'Add Roles and Features Wizard' again and proceed to the 'Server Roles' window.
-No additional options are required in the wizard, so select DHCP Server and proceed through the prompts to add and install the DHCP Server features.
-Close the 'Add Roles and Features Wizard' once the installation is complete. <br/>
+1. Open the Add Roles and Features Wizard again and proceed to the Server Roles window.
+No additional options are required to be selected, so select 'DHCP Server' and proceed through the prompts to add and install the DHCP Server features.
+Close the Add Roles and Features Wizard once the installation is complete. <br/>
 <img src="https://i.imgur.com/YUH8syg.png" height="80%" width="80%" alt="Setup DHCP Server"/>
 <br />
 <br />
 Configure DHCP Server:  <br/>
-2. Access 'DHCP' from the 'Tools' menu in Server Manager. <br/>
+2. Access 'DHCP' from the Tools menu in Server Manager. <br/>
 <img src="https://i.imgur.com/seXTEwa.png" height="80%" width="80%" alt="Configure DHCP Server"/>
 <br />
 3. Right-click 'IPv4' in the left sidebar and select 'New Scope' from the menu. <br/>